Juan Soriano (footballer): Tenerife

 Soriano joined CD Tenerife as a free agent on 17 June 2021, on a three-year deal.
 An undisputed starter during his spell at the club, he left in June 2024 after his link expired.

 Leganés return

 On 2 July 2024, Soriano returned to Leganés after agreeing to a three-year contract, with the team now in the top tier.
+Initially a backup to Marko Dmitrović but later a starter, he severed his ties in August 2026 with 67 competitive appearances across two spells.

+Académico Viseu

+Soriano moved abroad for the first time in his career ahead of the 2026–27 campaign, on a two-year deal at Académico de Viseu F.C. in the Liga Portugal 2.